Collin-Sanders/TigerVProject/README.md

-# TigerV - A touchscreen interface for controlling automotive accessories
+# TigerV - A wireless interface for controlling automotive accessories

 ## Shopping List: